-No matter how you actually define it this word, it’s crucial to know how to do it WELL.
-If inclusion is executed well, it can be a positively defining moment in the life of every student in the classroom.
+When we are facilitating inclusion, we want to make sure that we are actually facilitating inclusion.
+It’s crucial to know how to facilitate inclusion because if inclusion is executed well, it can be a positively defining moment in the life of every student in the classroom.

 Inclusion is as much for the student with an IEP as it is for the general education students in the classroom.
-If inclusion is executed poorly, it can be equally as defining for all students, but in a detrimental way.
-We can all agree that we would rather be on the right side of history when it comes to student experiences with inclusion.
+After all, special education students are general education students first.
+This means that If inclusion is executed poorly, it can be equally as defining for all students, but in a detrimental way.

 Inclusion is a team effort.